 It is also necessary to know idiomatic expressions and proverbs.
 For example, for a Spanish-English translation, “Estar como una cabra” literally translates to “To be like a goat,” and means “To be furious.”
-The closest expression to this to be found in English would be “To fly off the handle.”
+The closest expression in English would be “To fly off the handle.”

 Spelling mistakes are not necessarily a translation error, because native speakers make them as well… and they make them more often than you would expect!
 Here are some common spelling mistakes in English:

 As far as common mistakes when it comes to translating texts go, we have, for example, choosing between the verb “to make” and “to do.”

 Proofreading is Crucial

 I’ve noticed that after we reach a certain level of comfort with a language, it is difficult to go back once we’ve adopted these habits.
 As far as I am concerned, this happens when I translate texts into English: I use Anglicisms in French and Francisms in English without even realizing it.
 There is therefore only one remedy: proofreading, again and again, and out loud!
 Often, I can find a translation error when I am reading out loud more easily than I can by just reading.
 I read a sentence out loud and tell myself: “Hey, this seems a little weird,” so I question myself.
 A translator’s worst enemy, in my opinion, is having too much self-confidence.

 I hope that this article will help you avoid the most common translation errors.
 Discover our article about 5 Things You Should Know About Automatic Translation in order to further your knowledge of the subject (or to reinforce it!).